Living spec — this is the product we're building

 };

-Vanity domains: by default the QR code opens play.usebeacon.dev/ABCD.
+Vanity domains: by default the QR code opens play.usedropcontroller.dev/ABCD.
 Configure a vanity domain in the dashboard and it becomes play.yourgame.com/ABCD.
-Required on Commercial tier and above.
+Required on Pro tier and above.

 Connectivity model